 Here are some other things to keep in mind when news trading:

-- When you have a directional bias, you are expecting price to move a certain direction, and you’ve got your orders in already.
+- When you have a directional bias, you are expecting the price to move in a certain direction, and you’ve got your orders in already.

 - It is always good to understand the underlying reasons why the market moves in a certain direction when news is released.

 - When you have a non-directional bias, you don’t care which way price heads.
 You just want to get triggered.